Home · Blog · Ice dams in Oakland County

 How to actually stop ice dams in Oakland County.

 Every February, the calls roll in: "There's a wall of ice on my roof and water's coming through the ceiling."
 If you've lived in Bloomfield Hills, Birmingham, Rochester, or pretty much anywhere in Oakland County for more than a couple winters, you've either had an ice dam or you know someone who has.
-This is the article we wish more homeowners read before the first cold snap.

 What an ice dam actually is.